M2Team/NanaZip/ReadMe.md

 [GitHub Releases](https://github.com/M2Team/NanaZip/releases).

-After you have downloaded the MSIX Package, you can double click to install it, or you can execute the following command in the Command Prompt which is run as the Administrator.
+After you have downloaded the MSIX Package, you can double click to install it, or you can execute the following command in the PowerShell which is run as the Administrator.

 > PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxPackage -DeferRegistrationWhenPackagesAreInUse -ForceUpdateFromAnyVersion -Path `The path of the MSIX package`